kanthgithub/HeadlineTextProcessor/README.md

  - String-Search Algorithm

-    - WuManber -- A fast algorithm for multi-pattern searching
+    - QGramShiftOr -- A fast algorithm for multi-pattern searching

 ### References: